-An Armenian-American father and daughter set out to understand the powerful legacy of genocide and the ways that a century of silence and denial has shaped their family and themselves.
-When your family’s brutal past is denied, how do you make sense of the present?
+An Armenian-American photojournalist sets out to understand the powerful legacy of genocide and the hidden way a century of silence has shaped his family and himself.
+When your family’s brutal past is denied, how do you make sense of who you are?

-Nubar Alexanian, a second generation Armenian-American, was raised speaking Armenian as his first language and surrounded by the haunting sounds of the Oud.
-Yet, no one, ever, spoke of the persecution that had brought his grandparents to the United States, not his grandmother who lost three young daughters on a death march, nor his grandfather, who fled everything he knew, never to return.
+Photojournalist Nubar Alexanian was raised speaking Armenian as his first language and surrounded by the haunting sounds of the oud.
+Yet, no one, ever, spoke of the persecution that had brought his grandparents to the United States, nor his grandmother who lost three young daughters on a death march.
 Nubar felt suffocated by the unspoken suffering and fled as far from his Armenian identity as he could.
 He rarely talked about his Armenian heritage.
-Until his daughter Abby, half Armenian, asked a simple question.
-“Dad, will you come with me to Armenia?”
+Until his daughter Abby, half-Armenian, asked him a simple question: “Dad, will you come with me to Armenia?”

-Scars of Silence is the result of that question.
-Without even fully understanding where their ancestral “Armenia” was, Nubar and Abby set out on a journey to understand their shared history.
+FINDING ARMENIA grew from that question.
+Without even fully understanding where his ancestral Armenia was, Nubar, a second-generation Armenian-American, set out on a journey with his daughter to discover their history.

 What does it mean to be a modern Armenian?
-We live in a world in which genocide – whether that of the Jews, the Cambodians, the Rwandans — is widely acknowledged and condemned.
-Yet the murder of more than a million Armenians, perpetrated 100 years ago by Ottoman Turks, remains largely hidden, a crime to even mention in modern day Turkey.
+We live in a world in which genocide— whether that of the Jews, the Cambodians, the Rwandans—is widely acknowledged and condemned.
+Yet the murder of more than a million Armenians, perpetrated more than 100 years ago by Ottoman Turks, remained largely hidden, a crime to even mention in modern day Turkey.